• Contact Us

 Setup Back_LDAP Proxy

-The ldap backend redirects requests to another server, thus acting as a LDAP proxy.
-It allows the common configuration directives as suffix, which is used to select it when a request is received by the server, ACLs, which are applied to search results, size and time limits, and so on.
+The LDAP backend redirects requests to another server, acting as an LDAP proxy.
+This allows the use of common configuration directives such as suffix, which selects the appropriate backend when a request is received by the server.
+Access control lists (ACLs), size and time limits, and other settings can be applied to search results.

 Configure the Database Section